Benny Paret: Last fight and death

 The last fight between Paret and Griffith was the subject of many controversies.
-It is theorized that one of the reasons Paret died was that he was vulnerable due to the beatings he took in his previous three fights, all of which happened within twelve months of each other.
+It is thought that one of the reasons Paret died was that he was vulnerable due to the beatings he took in his previous three fights, all of which happened within twelve months of each other.
 New York State boxing authorities were criticized for giving Paret clearance to fight just several months after the Fullmer fight.
 The actions of Paret at the weigh-in before his final fight have come under scrutiny.
 It is alleged that Paret taunted Griffith by calling him maricón (Spanish slang for "faggot").

 Griffith wanted to fight Paret on the spot but was restrained.
 Griffith would come out as bisexual in his later years, but in 1962 allegations of homosexuality were considered fatal to an athlete's career and a particularly grievous insult in the culture both fighters came from.
 The referee Ruby Goldstein, a respected veteran, came under criticism for not stopping the fight sooner.
 It has been argued that Goldstein hesitated because of Paret's reputation for faking injury and Griffith's reputation as a poor finisher.

 Another theory is that Goldstein was afraid that Paret's supporters would riot.
 The incident, combined with the death of Davey Moore a year later for a different injury in the ring, would cause debate as to whether boxing should be considered a sport.
 Boxing would not be televised on a regular basis again until the 1970s.
 The fight also marked the end of Goldstein's long and respected career as a referee, as he was unable to find work after that.

 The fight was the centerpiece of a 2005 documentary entitled Ring of Fire: The Emile Griffith Story.
 At the end of the documentary, Griffith, who had harbored guilt over the incident over the years, is introduced to Paret's son.
 The son embraced Griffith and told him he was forgiven.